ihadabs/hw-2/README.md

 # Exercise:

-1. Fork this repo and name it `tuwaiq-flutter-hw-2`

-2. Clone it to your device

-3. Go to the repo directory

-4. Create a new branch called `<your-first-name>` and check it out
+1. Go to some folder for example `swift-2023-5`

+2. Create a new folder with a repo inside it, name the folder swift-02

-5. Create a new file called `your-name.dart`
+3. Create a new file called `your-name.swift`

-6. Create a new commit with the file with a message `Hi, this is <your-name>`
+4. Create a new commit with the file with a message `Hi, this is <your-name>`

-7. Create any other file with any name
+5. Create any other file with any name

-8. Create a new commit with the fiel with a message `Some file`
+6. Create a new commit with the file with a message `add some new file`

-9. Delete the file .gitignore

-10. Create a new commit with the fiel with a message `Delete .gitignore`

-11. Push brnach to GitHub
+7. Push brnach to GitHub

-12. Create a pull request to tuwaiq's repo